AATechCulture/Digi-Devils-Dillard-University-/README.md

 communication experience, enabling continuous improvement and refinement of the application's features and usability?

 ## Project Description 🤓
-This app is a dedicated communication platform designed to enhance the interaction between passengers and flight attendants during flights.
+This Attendant.In-flight.Responder app is a dedicated communication platform designed to enhance the interaction between passengers and flight attendants during flights.
 It enables passengers to swiftly notify flight attendants about emergencies or specific requirements through instant notifications, ensuring quick response and efficient assistance.
 By bridging the communication gap, the app aims to create a safer and more